VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Experiment

 \subsection{Evaluation Setup}

-\textbf{LVLMs}: We integrate our proposed method VaLiD with three representative LVLMs: InstructBLIP-7B \cite{instructblip}, LLaVA-v1.5-7B \cite{llava1.5}, and Qwen-VL-7B \cite{qwenvl}.
-Each model utilizes Vision Transformer (ViT) as the backbone of its visual encoder, but employs different pre-training strategies, such as Eva-ViT (39 layers) \cite{evavit}, CLIP (25 layers) \cite{clip}, and ViT-bigG (49 layers), where the numbers indicate the layer count of the visual encoder.
-To ensure the efficiency of our method, instead of merging the distributions from all visual layers, we focus on a specific range of visual layer features as candidate layers for contrastive decoding.
-Following the approach inspired by DoLa, we partition the ViT layers into buckets and identify one bucket as the candidate layer set using the validation set.
-For the 25-layer LLaVA-v1.5-7B, we select layers $[13, 15, 17, 19, 21, 23, 25]$.
-For the 39-layer InstructBLIP-7B, we choose layers $[29, 31, 33, 35, 37, 39]$.
-For the 48-layer Qwen-VL-7B, we utilize layers $[45, 46, 47, 48, 49]$.
+\textbf{LVLMs and Layer Selection}: In this section, we integrate VaLiD with three representative LVLMs: InstructBLIP-7B \cite{instructblip}, LLaVA-v1.5-7B \cite{llava1.5}, and Qwen-VL-7B \cite{qwenvl}.
+Each model utilizes Vision Transformer (ViT) as the backbone of its visual encoder but employs different pre-training strategies, such as Eva-ViT (39 layers) \cite{evavit}, CLIP (25 layers) \cite{clip}, and ViT-bigG (49 layers), where the numbers indicate the layer count of the visual encoder.
+To ensure computational efficiency, we do not pass all visual layers through the LLM.
+Specifically, we (1) partition visual layers into distinct buckets; (2) identify one bucket as the candidate layer set using the validation set; and (3) select the top k layers with the highest entropy from the best performing bucket.
+Detailed settings and validated results are available in the supplementary material \ref{exp-settings}.